jkga/dbcon/README.md

 ## How to use
 Download the zip file to your computer and  extract to the root directory of your server.
 Below is an excerpt script from *example/mysql/mysql.example.php* file to connect to **MySQL**.
-Example database connection scripts are located in example folder for your reference.
+Example database connection scripts are located in /example folder for your reference.

 ```php